 Most non-metals don’t react with air at room temperature

-The only non-metal is white phosphorus that reacts with air to form its oxide by burning
+The only non-metal is white phosphorus which reacts with air to form its oxide by burning

-A few of the difference between metal and non-metal are tabulated below.
+A few of the differences between metal and non-metal are tabulated below.

 Uses of Metals

 Metals are used for different purposes, including making sheets and wires.
-For example, aluminum and copper wires in electrical equipment, especially for the conduction of electricity
+For example, aluminium and copper wires in electrical equipment, especially for the conduction of electricity

 Also, metals are used in manufacturing machinery, water boilers, automobiles, industrial gadgets, and more

-Metals are used in making water boilers, utensils due to its property of being a good conductor of heat
+Metals are used in making water boilers, utensils due to their property of being a good conductor of heat

 Uses of Non-metals